-Budget Sunshine Coast holidays: 7 days with the family for less than $3000
+Budget Sunshine Coast holiday: 6 days with the family

 Are you looking for a beach escape for the family without the blow-the-budget-and-life-savings price tag?
 Say hello to this guide to budget Sunshine Coast holidays; your family’s new best friend.